RaVeR76/My-Vinyl-Answer/README.md

 * **Implementation**
 Ok so like I said above, the user signs up for the first time then they have access to their personal space moving forward.
 They can then use the simple login page for future logins.
 All they need here is their unique username and password.
 These two pieces of info are then passed to the ```login()``` function which basically checks the login combo against the database.
 If the user is unknown it will flash a generic error message and redirect to the login page again.
 If the user is known then it checks the users password using the hash method mentioned previously.
 If the password is incorrect it will flash the generic message and redirect the user to the login page yet again.
 Now after all them mind challenging tests that if the user gets their username right and the correct password is entered ... they will then be accepted into their own wee world of My Vinyl Answer :)
-Within the realms of My Vinyl ANswer they will first see their profile page then they will have acess to their personal vinyl collection ... obviously once they build it up over time.
+Within the realms of My Vinyl Answer they will first see their profile page then they will have access to their personal vinyl collection ... obviously once they build it up over time.
 They will have access to the add vinyl form where they can start to build their collection.
 Finally a logout option.
 I know it's pretty basic for the user but it's got the potential to expand and be much better.
 Time constraints and lack of knowledge at this stage but as the project progresses, I think you'll see it gets better as I utilise Bulma a lot more as in the Admin secton.

 * **Test**
+So once the user signs up or logs in, they get redirected to their profile page form here they can navigate to their personal vinyl collection, they can add new vinyls or they can log out.
+All these links worked well with no issues.
+The add vinyl form was easy to use and worked well.
+The My Vinyl Collection area was very beautiful was some of the statements from my testers.
+The colours worked really well and were not too over powering.
+The collapsibles were smooth and it was cool that they hid the edit and delete buttons.
+Search function worked well per user and everyone was happy with all functionaility and navigation within their User EnVINYLoment ....
+I'm I getting ye yet?

 * **Result**
+I think the overall user environment works well and the navigation is straightforward and easy to understand.
+Again, I'll raise the point I've made a few times that the Admin vinyl collection format is probably a lot better functionality ways than the user vinyl collection page.
+I designed the user one first and I really like it so that's why it stayed.
+It's basic but visually more appealing for me.
+I love the admin one for use of ease and you can locate your genre collection with one click using the tabs.
+Overall, it all tes

 * **Verdict**
+Overall, the user experience was very positive and the special selected few who tested my admin section said it was awesome and easy to use too.
+Again, I think the blend of colours with my background image for the user vinyl collection page works so good that I couldn't change it to a Bulma format.